 To understand how the Nest Airwave works, you need to understand how AC works.

 The air conditioning system consists of two energy-consuming components.
 They are the compressor and the fan.
 The compressor uses a lot of electricity, while the fan consumes less.
 Generally, other thermostats turn off the air conditioners when they reach the optimum temperature.
 However, they look past the fact that the compressor coils can produce cold air for 10 minutes more even after the compressor is turned off.
 Nest Airwave feature is built on this technology.

 Will Airwave work in my home?

-If your home is new and well insulated, then the Nest Airwave works even in the high humidity areas outdoors.
+If your home or apartments for rent in Norman is new and well insulated, then the Nest Airwave works even in the high humidity areas outdoors.
 The Airwave feature activates if you require low humidity in your home.
 The Airwave doesn’t work if the humidity inside your home is high.
 Nest will run the compressor for the entire cooling cycle to decrease the humidity if it is very humid.

 When is Airwave activated?

 When the indoor humidity level is dropped below a certain level, Nest automatically activates the Airwave feature and calculates the optimum level for your home.
 You can see when the Airwave is turned on the Nest Screen.

 Also Read Related Post: Reset Google Wi-Fi

 What is the mechanism through which Nest Airwave saves energy and HVAC?